portsoc/hangman-in-branches/README.md

 This is usually the username that you have in your VM or the role `postgres` that comes with the installation of PostgreSQL.

 Running the `setup` script may fail on your personal machines.
-If this happens,first switch the user by running the following command then re-run the setup script:
+If this happens, first switch the user by running the following command then re-run the setup script:

 ```bash
 sudo su postgres
 ```

 The above command (which will ask you for your system's password) will switch to the `postgres` user.
-Once you are done,you can switch back to the original user by running:
+Once you are done, you can switch back to the original user by running:

 ```bash
 exit
 ```

 Note that the setup is only run once.
-If you already have a `hangmanDB` database,drop it by running the following command:
+If you already have a `hangmanDB` database, drop it by running the following command:

 ```bash
 dropdb hangmanDB